Tag Archive for: supplements

 A. Good question!
 And the answer is it depends on the nutrient.
 Forages, for example, contain high levels of some nutrients like iron and potassium.
 Because diets often have lots of forage, these nutrients will almost always be high in the diet.

 BUT that doesn’t mean it is dangerous.
-In fact if you push a nutrient to a dangerous level, the bar for that nutrient will turn red, like this, to warn you that the nutrient is now at its ‘upper safe limit’ and needs to be reduced.
+In fact, if you push a nutrient to a dangerous level, FeedXL will warn you – the bar for that nutrient will turn red, like this, to warn you that the nutrient is now at its ‘upper safe limit’ and needs to be reduced.

-A. Yep, let me walk you through them all!
-Let’s use this graph and go through each nutrient.
+A. Yep, let’s walk you through them!
+We’ll use this graph and go through each nutrient.

 Digestible Energy